jamesmawm/Singapore-MIT-GAMBIT-Programming-Test/README.md

 What We Can Do
 =====
-- Add more cool and fun stuffs ;)
-- Then we can play with it
+- Add more cool and fun stuffs ;) ... then we can play with it.